glassroom/goom_ssm_rnn/README.md

 | Training iterations    | At least 1,800 (1.8M samples); harder tasks require more samples |

 The RNN trained to competitive performance on all toy tasks we tested.

-Out of curiosity, we also partially trained a larger instance of the RNN (`d_emb=768`, `n_hid=24`, `d_hid=32`, `n_res=24`, GPT-2 vocabulary, 124M parameters) on approximately 10B tokens randomly sampled from [The Pile](https://huggingface.co/datasets/monology/pile-uncopyrighted), with a sequence length of 1024 tokens, and saw cross-entropy loss decline to approximately 2.7.
-State-of-the-art cross-entropy for models of comparable size, with a similar vocabulary, trained on 30x or more tokens sampled from higher-quality datasets, is approximately 2.4.
-This partial experiment suggests our RNN model can be scaled up to non-toy tasks.

 ## Convenience Methods